 The cycle pulls up on the other side of the road just in front of the opposite bus canopy.
 It is the most unusual motorcycle ever; tall handlebars but not quite a chopper, thick tires and long tail-pipes.
 The rider is dressed in typical all black leather with a matching black visored helmet.
-A little skinny but otherwise unremarkable for a biker, but it is the pillion passenger that catches my eye.
+A little skinny but otherwise unremarkable for a biker.
+It is the pillion passenger, however, who catches my eye.

 An old woman, easily in her 70s, dismounts the cycle by pushing herself backwards off the end of the seat.
 She has a newspaper in one hand and a grocery bag in the other.
 It must be light as she uses that arm to wave goodbye to the motorcyclist.
 I watch him rev twice and peel off without looking back or acknowledging the old lady.
 I try to guess their relationship and the make of the motorcycle but in the end, I have to infer that their bond must be as custom-made as the bike.
 He fades from view and so does the rumble and I turn my attention back to the old lady across the street.